SaintNikk-Nyx/CobbleChaosShldrFX/README.md

 - Change "effect" to any valid Minecraft potion effect (see Minecraft Wiki).
 - Set "amplifier" to your desired level (0 = I, 1 = II, etc.).
-- Set "duration" to your desired duration in ticks.
+- Set "duration" to your desired duration in ticks. // not needed.
 - Set "ambient": true to make the effect lasts.
 - "ambient": true = subtle effect.
 - "ambient": false = instant removal.